wp-plugins/juiz-social-post-sharer/readme.txt

 * Add your Twitter account name to add "via" during a share
 * Choose to display buttons only on certain type of post
 * Choose to hide buttons only on certain posts directly in the edit page (metabox).
-* Choose to display buttons at the bottom, the top of the content, or both
+* Choose to display buttons at the bottom, the top of the content, or both (or just with shortcode)
 * Customize mail texts (subject and body)
 * Display a sharings counter (optional and in beta)
 * Some hooks are available for markup customization (or add some things)